Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 1

 dictment has heen drawn, the case pre-

-| pared for trial,the witnesses subpcenaed,
+pared for trial,the witnesses subpoenaed,

-| the case prosecuted as far as can be
+the case prosecuted as far as can be

 the defendant is then induced to step

-in, waive trial and pay the costs, the
+in. waive trial and pay the costs, the

-for the county, for it has not cost
+the for it has not cost

 the county a single dollar.
 When an